What is Continuous Integration?

 Teams use build definitions to ensure that every commit to the master branch triggers the automated build and testing processes.
 Implementing CI this way ensures bugs are caught earlier in the development cycle, which makes them less expensive to fix.
 Automated tests run for every build to ensure builds maintain a consistent quality.

-Read more about the Continuous Integration capabilities of Visual Studio Team Services.
+Read more about the Continuous Integration capabilities of Azure Pipelines.

 Learn how to set up Continuous Integration for any platform.